 Revenue from pulp includes revenue generated from pulp sales, energy sales from generation facilities related to pulp production and revenues associated with forestry management.
 Revenue from pulp sales is calculated from the volume of pulp sold in the period multiplied by a net price in euros.
 The net price, in turn, is calculated through the conversion of the reference price in U.S. dollars agreed with the customer into euros and applying the agreed commercial discount.
 Revenue from energy sales is calculated the same way as per our Energy Business (noted below).
-Revenue from forest management relates to our sales to third parties and is comprised of revenues derived from our forestry services, civil works activities, wood trading activities and wood swaps with Spanish and Portuguese companies.
+Revenue from forest management relates to our sales to third parties and is comprised of revenues derived from our forestry services.

-Under previous regulation, revenue from energy was calculated by multiplying the volume of electricity sold to the grid at a Regulated Tariff plus efficiency and reactive bonuses.
-However, pursuant to Ministerial Order IET/1045/2014 remuneration scheme (which impacted retroactively our results since July 14, 2013), power facilities will be entitled to the Regulated Remuneration.
+The Ministerial Order IET/1045/2014 remuneration scheme (which impacted retroactively our results since July 14, 2013), power facilities will be entitled to the Regulated Remuneration.
 Current regulations permit us to sell 100% of our electricity production at the regulated price and buy the energy we consume from the grid at market prices (plus an access toll).
 We currently sell 100% of the energy generated by our Pulp Business to the grid and repurchase 100% of the energy required for our Pulp Business from the grid.
-During 2015, we produced within our Pulp Business approximately 1.5 times the amount of electricity that we consumed.
+During 2016, we produced within our Pulp Business approximately 1.43 Times the amount of electricity that we consumed.